selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Do what you love**, love what you do.

-**Work smart**, goal, plan, system, habit, eliminate, simplify, chunk, breakdown, prioritize, delegate, focus, feedback, iterate
+**Work smart**, goal, plan, system, habit.

+Eliminate, simplify, chunk, breakdown

+Prioritize, delegate, focus, feedback, iterate

 **Set a time bound**, If you don't have a deadline, make up one